Zoclee/xojo-drawsvg/README.md

 Installation
 ------------

 Simply copy the DrawSVG module from the project in the [source folder](https://github.com/Zoclee/xojo-drawsvg/tree/master/source) to your own project.
-For Windows projects you need to set the "Use GDI Plus" option to ON.
+For Windows projects you need to switch on the "Use GDI Plus" option.

 Example Code
 ------------